fakhrizulkifli/Snort-ModSec-Preproc/README.md

 #### Modsecurity Dynamic Preprocessor for Snort v2.x
 A Proof-of-Concept project started to turn ModSecurity into sniffer mode and with Snort Inline capability to drop packet once the packet matches with the attack signatures.

-###### Status: Discontinued, GSoC 2016.
-However, this repo can be use as boilerplate for simple Snort + Modsecurity preprocessor.
+###### Status: Discontinued (temporarily) for GSoC 2016.
+However, this repo can be use as a boilerplate for simple Snort + Modsecurity preprocessor.
+I tried to directly port the Modsecurity into the HttpInspect preprocessor for Snort3 and basically it works (roughly), the code can be found in the commits history.

 #### Installation
 The installation procedure is the usual one: